sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 WFHttpTask *task = WFNetworkTaskFactory<protocol::HttpRequest, protocol::HttpResponse>::create_client_task(...);
 ~~~

 Please note that an HTTP task generated in this way will lose a lot of functions.
-For example, it is impossible to identify whether to use persistent connection according to the header, and it is impossible to identify redirection, and etc.
+For example, it is impossible to identify whether to use persistent connection according to the header, and it is impossible to identify redirection, etc.
 Similarly, if a MySQL task is generated in this way, it may not run at all, because there is no login authentication process.
-A Kafka request may need to have complicated interactions with multiple brokers, so a request created in this way obviously cannot complete this process.
+A Kafka request may need to have complicated interactions with multiple brokers, so the request created in this way obviously cannot complete this process.
 This shows that the generation of one message in each built-in protocol is far more complicated than that in this example.
-Similarly, if you need to implement a communication protocol with more functions, you need to add many code lines.
+Similarly, if you need to implement a communication protocol with more functions, there are still many codes to write.